The source of the river is the Kyollyong (Black Dragon) reservoir in Pyongwon county.

 During the early days of the DPRK, the area where the Potonggang met the Taedong was known as Tosongrang and was prone to flooding.

-The flooding was so severe that locals often built temporary houses, expecting them to be destroyed, and rebuilt them after each flood.
+The flooding was so severe that locals often built temporary houses, expecting them to be destroyed and then rebuilt after each flood.

 In 1946, the Potong River Improvement Project channelised the river and prevented flooding.